 |Doctorate||Program required coursework including thesis or dissertation||At least 4 years|

-A doctor's degree (research / scholarship) is the most common level of education achieved by those in careers related to astronomy, with approximately 32.4% of workers getting one.
-See the the most common levels of education for astronomy workers below.
+A doctor's degree is the most common level of education achieved by those in careers related to astronomy, with approximately 32.4% of workers getting one.
+People currently working in careers related to astronomy tend obtained the following education levels.

 |Level of Education||Percentage of Workers|